-At the San Diego Air & Space Museum you’ll learn about the hair-raising antics of the pioneers of flight, whose moxie made air travel possible.
+When you visit the San Diego Air & Space Museum you’ll learn about the hair-raising antics of the pioneers of flight, whose moxie made air and space travel possible.
 The museum is divided into several galleries, each emphasizing the contributions San Diego has made to aviation.
-The galleries include the Theodore Gildred Rotunda, Special Exhibit area, World War I, Golden Age of Flight, World War II, Modern Jet & Space Age, and the Edwin D. McKeller Pavilion of Flight.
+The galleries include the Theodore Gildred Rotunda, SPACE: Our Greatest Adventure, World War I, Golden Age of Flight, World War II, Modern Jet & Space Age, and the Edwin D. McKellar Pavilion of Flight.

 Take $4 OFF

-Be sure not to miss these special exhibits at the San Diego Air & Space Museum:
+Be sure to visit these special exhibits at the San Diego Air & Space Museum:

 American Women of Flight honors the contributions to the world of aviation by women.
 Notable aviatrixes, such as Bessie Coleman, Jacqueline Cochran, Fran Bera, Sally Ride, and many others are featured.